 Here are some of our favourite things to see and do in Osaka while getting to know the city.

-For the city's best street food, head to Kuroman Market.
-Fondly known as 'Osaka's Kitchen', this bustling market is bursting with fresh produce and top-grade meat from all over Japan and is popular among both locals and tourists.
+For the city's best street food, head to Kuromon Market.
+This bustling market is bursting with fresh produce and top-grade meat from all over Japan and is popular among both locals and tourists.
 After stocking up, be sure to indulge in the mouthwatering seafood dishes and traditional sweet treats that can be found throughout the market.

 Osaka Castle

-Originally completed in 1586, this iconic castle has a fascinating history.
-Its construction was ordered by Toyotomi Hideyoshi, a lauded Japanese warrior and politician.
+Originally completed in the late 1500s, this iconic castle has a fascinating history.
 When it was built, Osaka Castle was the largest castle in Japan.
 Over the centuries, this stunning castle has been destroyed and rebuilt twice, enduring the test of time, and is well worth a visit.
-The museum on site is a great way to learn more about this historical building.

 Tempozan Ferris Wheel

 For a spectacular view over Osaka, the Tempozan Ferris Wheel is a must.
-The 17-minute ride over the bay is especially dazzling at night as the wheel brings riders up to 368 feet (112m) above the sparkling city.
-The wheel is lit up at night in different colours according to the weather forecast: yellow for sunny, green for cloudy and blue for rainy.
+The 15-minute ride over the bay is especially dazzling at night as the wheel brings riders up to 368 feet (112m) above the sparkling city.
+The wheel is lit up at night in different colours according to the weather forecast for the following day: yellow for sunny, green for cloudy and blue for rainy.

 Universal Studios Japan